Barbra Live

 Barbra Live was the sixth concert tour by American recording artist Barbra Streisand.
 Visiting North American and European markets, the tour was Streisand's first tour since 2006.

 Barbra Live was the 22nd best-selling tour in the world during 2012.
 It earned $40.7 million and sold 154,287 tickets.

 In April 2013 it was officially announced that Streisand would continue the tour through Europe in the summer of 2013.

-The shows at Brooklyn's Barclays Center were filmed and released on CD and DVD as Back to Brooklyn.
+The shows at Brooklyn's Barclays Center were recorded and released for home media as Back to Brooklyn.

 Background

 Initially planned as two shows to mark the opening of the new Barclays Center in Brooklyn, the show was billed as Barbra's Homecoming, since Streisand was born in Brooklyn.
 The shows sold out quickly and no further dates were added.
 On August 9, 2012 it was announced that Streisand would expand the series of concerts, opening in Philadelphia on October 8, 2012.
 On September 14, three additional engagements in America were added.
 One of these dates included the Hollywood Bowl, where Streisand's 1967 performance, An Evening with Barbra Streisand, broke the Bowl's attendance record at the time with an audience of 17,256 people.